tommyks/Azure-Honey-Pot-/README.md

 <img width="2532" height="1144" alt="image" src="https://github.com/user-attachments/assets/efee2b23-5d44-45ac-ac36-1ba1a744d193" />

 # Takeaway
 A honey net was created in Microsoft Azure and log sources were integrated into a log analytics workspace.
 Microsoft Sentinel was used to trigger alerts and create incidents based on the logs.
-It's interesting see how much traffic was built up in such a short time frame.
+It's interesting see how much traffic was built up in such a short timeframe.
 Emphasizes the point in having proper security configurations in place, although this example is a little exaggerated due to all firewalls being left wide open.